Philip Sayce: Early life

-Sayce was born in Aberystwyth, his family moved to Canada when he was two years old, and he grew up in Toronto.
+Sayce was born in Aberystwyth on June 3, 1976, his family moved to Canada when he was two years old, and he grew up in Toronto.
 His parents, Kenneth and Sheila, listened to music by Eric Clapton, Ry Cooder and Dire Straits, amongst others.
 His parents' love of music inspired his love for the guitar, and he also played the piano and trombone for over 10 years.
 He was fifteen years old when he played in his first band.
 Sayce and his best friend, drummer Cassius Pereira, played in bands together throughout high school, holding band practice in their basements.
 Sayce's style is influenced by Jimi Hendrix, and Stevie Ray Vaughan, whose death in August 1990 affected the young guitarist.

 Sayce began playing in Toronto clubs at the age of 16.
 He quickly became a regular fixture on Toronto's bar-scene.
 Some of the clubs Sayce frequented were Grossman's Tavern, The Silver Dollar, Blues on Bellair, The Horseshoe Tavern, and Albert's Hall in Toronto, known for their jam sessions with artists such as Robbie Robertson, Stevie Ray Vaughan, Bob Dylan and Jeff Healey.
 His other musical influences include B.B.
 King, Albert King, Albert Collins, Buddy Guy, and Robert Cray.
 Sayce joined Jeff Healey's band in 1997 and toured the world for three and a half years, playing across North America, Europe, UK, Brazil, Finland and Scandinavia.
 A commercially released performance at the Montreux Jazz Festival in Switzerland is a snapshot of Philip's first European tour with Healey and his band.